LAHAproject/InAViT/README.md

 ```

 # Installation
-  First, create a conda virtual environment and activate it:
+  First, create a virtual environment and activate it:
   ```
   virtualenv -p /path/to/python3.8 inavit source inavit/bin/activate